zhangmin081/op/README.md

 #
 # This workflow creates the agenda issue each week.
 It runs on a cron every
 # Monday morning, raising an issue for the following Thursday.
-# It can also be run manually, in case GitHub Actions has a failure.
+# It can also be run manually, in case GitHub Actions has a failure
-#

 on:
   schedule: